prisma/prisma-examples/.github/readmes/typescript/postgis-express/_setup-postgres.md

 npm run prisma -- generate
 ```

-__*Limitation*__: Currently Prisma doesn't support custom data types so querying for the *geography* type is not possible.
-Only operations can be performed on the types via `prisma.queryRaw` or `prisma.executeRaw`.
+__*Limitation*__: Currently Prisma doesn't support custom data types, so querying for the *geography* type in the normal Prisma models is not possible.
+Operations can only be performed on the types via `prisma.queryRaw` or `prisma.executeRaw`.